All Episodes

 I couldn't say that and live.

-Do you does that make sense to you, ma'am?
+Does that make sense to you, ma'am?

-And Sotomayor said it does.
+And Solomayor said it does.

-I think uh from sessions on down, they're doing a great job with this, given what they've got to work with.
+I think from sessions on down, they're doing a great job with this, given what they've got to work with.

-This is gonna there's no way they can score the cost of this.
+There's no way they can score the cost of this.

 Nobody knows.